pen-paper/Gorbo/doc/engine/structure.md

 associated controller, which can be accessed for any purpose in updating, reacting, or drawing.

-Three types of sprites are used:
+Four types of sprites are used:

   * *Ground Sprites*